 - Brands need to meet deadlines to be ahead of their competition.
 Hence, every stakeholder must have a clear idea of who needs to do what and by when.

 Bringing people on the same page is a challenging task, especially when it involves people both inside and outside the company.
 Furthermore, brands have multiple label development projects running in parallel.
-Here are some key challenges faced by brands when they are trying to work together.
+Here are some key challenges faced by brands when they are trying to work together, which can be addressed with the help of Label design software.

 #1.
 Use of legacy and incompatible platforms